Cray-HPE/docs-csm/operations/firmware/Firmware_Upgrade_using_SPP_on_HPE_ProLiant_Servers.md

 The SPP ISO Image can be deployed locally or remotely.

-### Deploying the ISO Image using the local method
+## Deploying the ISO Image using the local method

 * Login to ILO in web browser
-* Select Remote console & media on to the left side
+* Select `Remote console & Media` on to the left side
-* Launch the remote console either HTML5 or .NET console or through HPLOCONS.
+* Launch the remote console either `HTML5` or `.NET` console or through `HPLOCONS`.
 Best option would be .NET and HPLOCONS
 * Mount the ISO image either local location of the image or URL path.
 If URL path is given make sure that is in same network as ILO network
 * Do cold reboot or Reset the node from iLO remote console
-* Press F9 and go to One time Boot menu and select the mounted image, if URL is given then you see the URL path.
+* Press `F9` and go to `One time Boot` menu and select the mounted image, if URL is given then you see the URL path.
-* Select Interactive option
+* Select `Interactive` option
 * Accept and proceed
-* Click on Firmware Update and then Click OK
+* Click on `Firmware Update` and then Click OK
 * Inventory takes some time, wait until it completes and then click Next
 * Select the components that needs firmware flashing, you can also check for the version by clicking view details for each component.
 If its already up to date then by default it will not be selected, you can force update the component.
 Click on TPM override and then deploy
 * After deployment, check for the status and reboot the node

-### Deploying the ISO Image using the remote method
+## Deploying the ISO Image using the remote method

 * Mount the ISO image or copy and extract the ISO image.
-* If on a Windows Server then click on “launch_sum.bat” file, if on a Linux then “launch_sum.sh” file
+* If on a Windows Server then click on `launch_sum.bat` file, if on a Linux then `launch_sum.sh` file
 * Continue in the browser window that was opened
-* If “localhost Guided Update” is selected, then it updates the components on the server from where launch_sum execution file is launched.
+* If `localhost Guided Update` is selected, then it updates the components on the server from where `launch_sum` execution file is launched.
 * You can deploy on one or more than one target nodes by selecting the option Nodes
-* Click on Nodes, then Add Node.
+* Click on `Nodes`, then `Add Node`.
 Give the ILO IP in IPV4 section (You can also give range of nodes), select Node type as iLO and give ILO credentials by scrolling down
-* Once the Discovery is done click on Add inventory, once inventory is completed click on Next and steps are same as 9, 10, 11 from local method.
+* Once the Discovery is done click on `Add Inventory`, once inventory is completed click on Next
 * Inventory takes some time, wait until it completes and then click Next
 * Select the components that needs firmware flashing, you can also check for the version by clicking view details for each component.
 If its already up to date then by default it will not be selected, you can force update the component.
-Click on TPM override and then deploy
+Click on `TPM Override` and then `deploy`
 * After deployment, check for the status and reboot the node
 * Repeat this for all the nodes added.

-### Notes:
+## Notes:

 For any new server to boot up it should have the right set of Firmware Components

 1. ILO Firmware
 2. System ROM (BIOS)
 3. CPLD Firmware
-4. SPS Firmware(Only on Intel Proc servers)
+4. SPS Firmware (Only on `Intel Proc servers`)
-5. Minimum hardware requirements (like Proc, Mem, Fan, Power etc) based on QuickSpecs
+5. Minimum hardware requirements (like `Proc`, `Mem`, `Fan`, `Powe`r etc) based on `QuickSpecs`

 **On a high level:**

 * SPP has Firmware's, Drivers, ILO, ROM, SPS and other hardware components for all the server supported (Only DL, ML and Apollo Servers.
 For Synergy and Blade that’s a different Bundle) for that particular release
 * Procedure to flash from SPP can be found at SPP user guide, there are various deployment methods.

-#### In Customer world:
+### In Customer world:

 * Production server will have the minimum versions of firmware installed during factory integration.
 * SPP Images are released twice a year i.e every March and September.